joshuacherian/joshuacherian.github.io/_posts/2019-11-29-Sounds-About-Right.md

 ### Listen to This:
 - [Space](https://overcast.fm/+HhScw4Ppk): Yet another podcast about space.
 Are you surprised?
 But wait, there's no sound in space...or is there?
 - [Sonic Seasoning](https://overcast.fm/+HhSe3hEII): A surprising look at the connection between sound and taste.
 You should probably listen to this one with some chocolate handy.
+- [Ehh...
+What's Up, Doc?](https://overcast.fm/+HhSeT22gg): Part one of two on Mel Blanc, the voice behind the most beloved cartoons of the 20th century.
+- [That's All Folks!](https://overcast.fm/+HhSf9jTG0): Mel Blanc was the voice behind Bugs, Daffy, and more.
+This is second of two parts on his life and work.

 # Conclusion